-The Rehabilitation Services Administration (RSA) is the federal agency that provides grant funding for all American Indian Vocational Rehabilitation Services (AIVRS) programs, as authorized by Section 121 of the Rehabilitation Act, as amended (the Act), and implemented by the subsequent program regulation at 34 CFR §371.
+The Rehabilitation Services Administration (RSA) is the federal agency that awards grant funding for all American Indian Vocational Rehabilitation Services (AIVRS) programs, as authorized by Section 121 of the Rehabilitation Act, as amended (the Act), and implemented by the subsequent program regulation at 34 CFR §371.
 RSA is housed in the Department of Education (ED) , Office of Special Education and Rehabilitative Services (OSERS).
 There are currently 88 AIVRS Grant Projects across the United States – MAP of the AIVRS Programs .

 RSA and AIVRS